bees-hive/elegant-git/docs/index.md

 Used philosophy

 - actual work is allowed in custom branches only
-- all pushes to `master` are strictly controlled
+- all pushes to `main` are strictly controlled
 - all commands, which modify a state of Git, are printed
 - declarative interaction matters